Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Zero-sum games: punishing strategies

 \section{Zero-sum games: punishing strategies}

 In this section, we provide an overview of relevant results regarding strategies in zero-sum games.
 They are of interest to construct Nash equilibria with the classical punishment mechanism (previously described in Section~\ref{section:intro}).
-Intuitively, this mechanism functions as follows: if some player deviates from the intended outcome of the NE, the other players coordinate as a coalition to prevent the player from having a profitable deviation.
+Intuitively, this mechanism functions as follows: if some player deviates from the intended outcome of the NE, the other players coordinate as a coalition to ensure that no deviation is profitable by punishing a player who deviates.
 The strategy of the coalition used to sabotage the deviating player is called a \textit{punishing strategy}, and punishing strategies can be obtained via the zero-sum coalition games.

 To construct finite-memory NEs, we require punishing strategies that are finite-memory and that behave well independently of the vertex at which a deviation occurs.
 In the following, we explain that we can always find memoryless punishing strategies.
 In Section~\ref{section:zero-sum:reach}, we recall classical results on zero-sum reachability, safety, Büchi and co-Büchi games.
 In Section~\ref{section:zero-sum:short}, we show that memoryless punishing strategies exist in zero-sum shortest-path games, even though the adversary in a zero-sum shortest-path game need not have an optimal strategy.